Keybored02/Geeetech-A10M-Chimera-mod/README.md

 ![Hotend Comparison](hotend_comparison.jpg)

 Geeetech implemented a few flaws in their designs.
 First of all, anti-backflow disks.
 Tiny pieces of metal located between the heatbreak and the heatblock that supposedly prevent molten filament from climbing up the other throath.
-Not only the do not work (I still got a clogged bowden), but they even limit retraction.
+Not only they do not work (I still got a clogged bowden), but they even limit retraction.
+In my experience, removing them changes very little.

 **NOTE: Factory firmware limits the retraction to 25mm/s, no matter the slicer's settings**